secirst/timelock_vdf_project/README.md

 Run the encryption script:
 python encrypt_and_broadcast.py
 You will be prompted to:
-Enter the message to encrypt and broadcast.
+Enter the plaintext message to encrypt.
-Enter the delay time in seconds (e.g., 600 for 10 minutes).
-Enter the VDF parameter T controlling the time-lock difficulty.
+Enter the VDF difficulty parameter T (e.g., 20 for moderate delay).
-This creates a broadcast_package.json file.
+A broadcast_package.json file will be generated.

 Receive and Decrypt
 Run the decryption script:
 python receive_and_decrypt.py
-The script reads broadcast_package.json, waits the specified delay, then performs the VDF calculation to unlock the AES key and decrypt the message.
+This script:
+Loads the broadcast package.
+Performs T rounds of modular square root computation to recover the AES key.
+Decrypts the message using AES.

 How It Works
-The plaintext message is encrypted using AES-CBC with a random AES key.
-The AES key is then time-locked via repeated squaring in a large RSA modulus (N), acting as a Verifiable Delay Function.
+A random AES key is generated to encrypt the message using AES-CBC.
+This AES key is then encoded as an integer x, and time-locked using the VDF: y = x^(2^T) mod N
-The broadcast package stores the ciphertext, IV, encrypted key representation (vdf_x), modulus N, and delay parameters.
+The broadcast package includes: ciphertext, iv — for AES decryption y, N, and T — to reconstruct x
-The receiver waits for the delay time and recomputes the VDF to retrieve the AES key, then decrypts the message.
+Receivers perform T modular square root operations in reverse to recover x, derive the AES key as: key = sha256(x_bytes)[:16]

 Configuration
 The RSA modulus N is stored in vdf_modulus.txt.
-You can replace it with a securely generated large prime or RSA modulus.
+You can replace it with any large prime or safe RSA modulus.
-VDF parameter T controls delay complexity — larger values increase security but also computation time.
+Parameter T controls the delay difficulty — higher T = longer decryption time.
-AES uses 128-bit key in CBC mode.
+AES encryption uses 128-bit CBC mode with PKCS7 padding.

 Testing
 You can run the correctness test: